Embassy of Sweden, Mexico City: Chancery

-The chancery is since 1994 located at Paseo de las Palmas 1375 in the Lomas de Chapultepec area.
-The building consists of four floors and has a white-plastered facade.
+From 1994, the chancery was located at Paseo de las Palmas 1375 in the Lomas de Chapultepec area.
+The building consisted of four floors and had a white-plastered facade.
 It was built in 1946 and the first owners were Aida and David Egea de Naval.
 They bought the plot from Nueva Chapultepec Heights Company.
 In 1989, the couple sold the house and in 1994 it was again for sale.
 This time, Britt Ericsson de Oliva, second secretary of the Swedish Embassy, bought the building on behalf of the Swedish state.
 The house then underwent extensive renovation and refurbishment.
 It had until 1994 served as a family residence.
 Architect for the remodeling was Thord Hallström, BSK Arkitekter.